-If you’re looking to improve your sales process — look no further than the “2017 B2B Buyer’s Survey Report.“ Buyers want things to be easy.
-So easy, in fact, that 89 percent of survey respondents said that they chose vendors that made a return on investment easier to prove or that could be easily justified with a business case.
-They also preferred speed over price — with 80 percent of buyers citing deployment and ease of use as “very important.”
+Buyers want things to be easy.
+So easy, in fact, that 89% of buyers say that they choose vendors that made a return on investment easier to prove or that could be easily justified with a business case.
+They also preferred speed over price — with 80% of buyers citing deployment and ease of use as “very important.”

 Your customers want to understand how to use your product — not sit through a pitch and wonder if it’ll actually fit their needs.
 Selling is less about explaining why buyers should buy and more about showing how an easy-to-use product or service will help them.

 Ditch the dead-end “why” part of the conversation and focus on the “how”.
 Instead, tell buyers how to use the product and how it will address their needs.
 They don’t want to hear about how great your business is; they want a tailored proposal that clearly demonstrates how your product solves their problems.

 Only after they understand exactly how they’ll benefit do, they become interested in why they should choose you over your competitors.

 You can’t walk in with a cookie-cutter presentation about how your product works and expect to rake in the dough.
 To improve your sales process, you need to understand what makes your buyer tick.
 You just need to do is get them talking.
 Take the time to learn how they define success and ask them to elaborate on any problems they’re facing.